 Vision

-St Mary’s vision is to be an independent venue that supports the cultural offer and cultural development of Chester, its communities, cultural organisations and audiences through hires and programming and partnership across the city and region.
+The vision of St Mary’s Creative Space is to be an independent venue that supports the cultural offer and cultural development of Chester, its communities, cultural organisations and audiences through hires and programming and partnership across the city and region.

 Aims